 - Click on the ‘+Add New Category’ link,

-- Type in your new category name (and choose a ‘parent’ category if required),
+- Type your new category name (and select a ‘parent’ category if necessary),

 (Add New Category)

 The new category will be added to your list …

 To learn how to create or edit WordPress posts, see the tutorials below: